Introduction to āsanas, fitness and health.

 About Schoolofyoga.in.

-The exercise routines focus on maximising the effect on the relevant portion of the body at a time.
-They are holistic and cover all parts of the body.
+The exercise routines focus on maximising the effect on the relevant portion(s) of the body at a time.
+They are holistic and thus cover all parts of the body.

 Patanjali Yoga Sutra defines āsana as स्थिरसुखमासनम् ॥४६॥ which can be translated as “āsanam (seat or pose) is that which is static, steady, firm (sthiram) and comfortable (sukham).

 In real terms, this means that when practicing āsana, the practitioner should stay close to the state where his body does not experience any stress, a state called homeostasis.
-Incidentally, homeostasis is a psychosomatic state where the body is in physical and psychological balance and equilibrium.
+Incidentally, homeostasis is a psychosomatic state where the body is in physical and also psychological balance and equilibrium.

 Therefore, āsana is a static exercise where the body movement is minimal and the focus is on holding the pose to maximise impact on a specific area of the body.

-How do asanas bring fitness and health?
+How do āsanas bring fitness and health?

 Āsana therefore needs to comply with the following rules;

-- There should have minimum movement.
+- There should be minimum movement.

 - While, there is no consensus, the Yogacharya Sundaram school recommends a breathing routine.